amoiiir/BMICalculatorApp/README.md

 ## App interface
 ![landing page](https://github.com/amoiiir/BMICalculatorApp/blob/main/bmi.png)
-The landing page for this application

 ![working demo](https://github.com/amoiiir/BMICalculatorApp/blob/main/bmi1.png)
-User can key in their weight and height and this will be calculated using below formula

 ```
 val bmi = weight.toFloat() / ((height.toFloat() / 100) * height.toFloat() / 100)